Constmar/Leathen-94-Splatoons/DT/The Occult Crescent/README.md

 ## Change Log

+### 1st June 2025 08:00
+  + Additional layout to show the agro range of mobs over level 20

 ### 31st May 2025 14:00
   + Corrected "Tidal Guilotine" to use the JPN element and Model-ID as it was incorrectly showing elsewhere